ioggstream/python-course/mysql-101/lesson-2.md

         # inhibit unlimited UPDATE, DELETE, SELECT
         # override with --safe-updates=0
         safe-updates
+        show-warnings

+# Configuring security
+Store credentials [in the encrypted file][http://dev.mysql.com/doc/refman/5.6/en/mysql-config-editor.html] ~/.mylogin.cnf using

+        #mysql_config_editor set
+            --login-path=client # default used by mysql
+            --host=localhost
+            --user=localuser
+            --password # (prompted)

+We can define further servers

+        #mysql_config_editor set
+            --login-path=master
+            --host=m-1.foo.it
+            --port=13306
+            --user=admin
+            --password # (prompted)

 # Application logging
 mysqld does **not** create logs by default.

         # configure general and slow query logs
-        general-log=hostname.log
-        slow-query-log=hostname-slow.log

-mysqld_safe runs mysqld and redirects stderr to error-log
+        #  eventually using defaults
+        general-log[=hostname.log]
+        slow-query-log[=hostname-slow.log]

+If error-log is specified, stdout|err is redirected.

-        # set the log file
+        # set the log file will daemonize
-        log-error=hostname.err

-% you can save non-error logs to tables!
+        #  the server
+        log-error[=hostname.err]

+You can use mysqld_safe to eventually restart the server in case of problems.

+Error log should not rely on mysqld: it cannot be saved on tables!

 # Application logging
 Don't fill your disks with logs!